walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 4. PRIZES: lst - $100.00; 2nd - $80.00; 3rd - $60.00
 All other entries will receive $50.00.
 Special Ribbons will also be awarded.
-5. Each Exhibitorwill be issued a season pass.
+5. Each Exhibitor will be issued a season pass.
 Reminder: Entries must be completely removed between 9—9:30 pm. on Saturday or 10—12 pm. on Sunday.

 # FOODS
-SUPERINTENDENTS: TBA
+INTERIM SUPERINTENDENT: Megan Sutton, 545-2475

 ## RULES
 **ALL these classes are for AMATEURS.
 No Professionals.**